CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

             -- (Everything after a double dash in a line is a comment.)
 ```

-In this case there the definition only requires one equation, but we
+In this case the definition only requires one equation to be complete,
-will soon see examples with more than one.
+but we will soon see examples with more than one.

 In Lecture 1-2, we'll see how to define specific types of data like
-the Booleans and natural numbers (like the number `3` we used in the
+the Booleans and natural numbers (such as the number `3` we used in
-above definition).
+the above definition).
 For this lecture, we'll focus on the most
 fundamental concepts in type theory: functions types and pair types.

-## Functions
+## Function Types

 A function `f : A → B` may be thought of in (at least) two ways: